maritgh/Industrial-IOT-Hub/markdown/DashboardUsage.md

 For storing data in the database and displaying it, a custom API is used.
 This API also scrapes data from the database and serves it to the frontend for visualization.

-Both the Custom API and the Frontend reside in the `RealTimeDashboard` folder.
+Both the [Custom API](../dashboard/RealTimeDashboard/app.py) and the [Frontend](../dashboard/RealTimeDashboard/templates/index.html) reside in the `RealTimeDashboard` folder.
 The folder structure is organized so that all dashboard logic (backend and frontend) is encapsulated in one place for easier maintenance and deployment.

-Both the [Custom API](../dashboard/RealTimeDashboard/app.py) and the [Frontend](../dashboard/RealTimeDashboard/templates/index.html) reside in the `RealTimeDashboard` folder.

 In this script, the token which manages read and write access to the InfluxDB database is stored.